tensorflow/addons/CONTRIBUTING.md

 `<package>` can be any package name like `metrics` for example.
 `<py_test_name>` can be any test name given by the `BUILD` file or `*` for all tests of the given package.

-### Install in editable mode without compiling
+### Install in editable mode

 If you're just modifying Python code (as opposed to C++/CUDA code), then you don't need to use Bazel to run your tests.
+And you don't need to compile anything.
+You don't even need a GPU because it's rare that something works for CPU but not for GPU.
 Just run from the root:

 ```